 Regular use of clay facials will remove dead skin cells, improve circulation to the skin, remove debris from the pores and bring about a smooth healthy glow.
 Each clay has the ability to absorb toxins from the skin but they differ in their level of absorption.

 Clays are commonly used in facials, but they can also be added to body powders and soaps.
-Cosmetic clays come in beautiful hues including pink, deep red, light sage green, yellow, white, gray and blue.
-This array of colors makes them a popular choice for use as a natural colorant in soap, lotions, creams and bath salts.
+Cosmetic clays come in beautiful hues including pink, deep red, light sage green, yellow, white, grey and blue.
+This array of colours makes them a popular choice for use as a natural colourant in soap, lotions, creams and bath salts.

-• Clays that are suitable for all skin types are Dead Sea, Rhassoul and Sea clays.
+Clays that are suitable for all skin types are Dead Sea, Rhassoul and Sea varieties.

-When purchasing clays, be sure to purchase clays that are cosmetic or medicinal grade.
+When purchasing clays, be sure to choose those that are cosmetic or medicinal grade.
 Technical grade clays often have dangerously high content levels of lead and should be avoided.

 The following facial mask recipe is easy to make and can be customized to suit your specific skin type and personal preferences.